 Paint-By Sticker Books

 Part craft, part puzzle, this wildly engrossing (and meditative) number-matching craze is fun for the whole family.
 Instead of painting the numbers, you affix stickers to them instead so it’s less of a mess.
 Not only that, but kids can get a crash course in art history with the Masterpieces 12-book series that includes Katsushika Hokusai’s The Great Wave off Kanagawa, Renoir’s Dance at Bougival, and ten other instantly recognizable works.
+No wonder it’s one of the most popular toys this holiday season.

 What a Toy-Store Owner Says: “Sticker mosaic art books are the follow-up to the adult coloring book craze,” says Miranda Gray-Burlingame, co-owner of Minnesota’s popular Lark Toys.
 “Instead of coloring, you’re looking at a whole page of hundreds of little stickers in all these shapes, and you’re using them to create a famous painting or an animal or any number of things.”